mjeanelwood/3column-preview-card-component/readme.md

 ### What I learned

-I am learning how much there is still to learn and am very excited about doing that
+I am learning how much there is still to learn and am very excited about doing that.

 ### Continued development